gnboorse/selenium-table/README.md

 ## Release process

-To release new versions of the library, following the steps below:
+To release new versions of the library, follow the steps below:

 ```bash
 mvn clean install